 This constraint is in place mainly because a Processor can exist in one NiFi Archive (NAR) while the implementation of the Controller Service that the Processor lives in can exist in a different NAR.
 This is accomplished by the framework by dynamically implementing the exposed interfaces in such a way that the framework can switch to the appropriate ClassLoader and invoke the desired method on the concrete implementation.
 However, in order to make this work, the Processor and the Controller Service implementation must share the same definition of the Controller Service interface.
 Therefore, both of these NARs must depend on the NAR that houses the Controller Service's interface.
-See NiFi Archives (NARs) for more information.

-1.9.2.
 Interacting with a ControllerService

 ControllerServices may be obtained by a Processor, another ControllerService, or a ReportingTask by means of the ControllerServiceLookup or by using the identifiesControllerService method of the PropertyDescriptor's Builder class.
-The ControllerServiceLookup can be obtained by a Processor from the

-ProcessorInitializationContext that is passed to the initialize method.
+The ControllerServiceLookup can be obtained by a Processor from the ProcessorInitializationContext that is passed to the initialize method.
 Likewise, it is obtained by a ControllerService from the ControllerServiceInitializationContext and by a ReportingTask via the ReportingConfiguration object passed to the initialize method.